nurselaine/can-of-books-api/README.md

 Finish time: 6pm

 Actual time needed to complete: 1hr
+Name of feature: Allow user to add a book to database

+Estimate of time needed to complete: 1hr

+Start time: 3pm

+Finish time: 4pm

+Actual time needed to complete: 1hr
+Name of feature: Allow user to delete book from collection

+Estimate of time needed to complete: 1hr

+Start time: 4pm

+Finish time: 7pm

+Actual time needed to complete: 3hr
 Name of feature: ________________________________

 Estimate of time needed to complete: _____